December-ways 1864 | Dawn to Noon | Cupola

 February-soundways 1864 | Night | Dream Forest

 According to the Snell meteorological record, storms opened the month, and Feb.
-2, 3, and 4 were windy and cold.
+2, 3, and 4 were gusty and cold.
 But on Feb.
 5, unexpected fine weather “spoiled” the sleighing, and fine days recurred at regular intervals across the month on Feb.
 7, 10, 12, 13, 19, 20, 21, 23, and 27.
 Snow fell on Feb.
 8, 14, 16, 17 (“severe”), and 26.
 Rain, too, was intermittent, falling on Feb.
 22, 24, and 25.
 At its nadir, on Feb.
 18, the thermometer registered -4.3º F; at its apex on Feb.
-26, it rose to 46.8º F. The cumulative rain and snow melt was noted at just over 1 inch, and 6.5 inches of new snow covered the ground.
+26, it rose to 46.8º F. The accumulated rain and snow-melt was noted at just over 1 inch, and 6.5 inches of new snow covered the ground.
 Stratus clouds were the most frequent sky-covering, and winds came most often from the NW + W. On Feb.
 9, the Aurora Borealis manifested in the sky; and on Feb.
 15, a halo appeared at Noon.

 Bird species in the scatterplot for February number about 44.